Jennifer-Yu/SHELL_JENNIFERYU_JOHNPARK/README.md

 by Jennifer Yu and John Park

 Features:
-- can parse
+- can parse with semi-colons
 - can exit
-- can deal with semi-colons
+- can cd

 Attempted:
 - redirection
-- cd
+- pipes

 Bugs: